iOffice/ioffice.github.io/api/api.md

     [Reservation][]

-# Group Maintenance Request
+# Group Maintenance
-Maintenance Request-related resources of *iOffice API* iOffice Service Request is known as the maintenance module internally.
+Maintenance-related resources of *iOffice API*

+iOffice Service Request is known as the maintenance module internally.

 ## Request [/maintenance/requests/{id}]
 A single request object.
 The Request resource is the main component of the service request api.